mgtrrz/docker_rdiff-volume-backup/README.md

 This is a Docker image that is meant to be used to backup your Docker volumes using the [rdiff-backup](http://rdiff-backup.nongnu.org/) tool for incremental backups.
 If you want to backup a host directory instead of Docker volumes, [tozd/rdiff-backup](https://hub.docker.com/r/tozd/rdiff-backup/) would be a more suitable container.

 This is a fork of kadimasolutions' [docker-rdiff-volume-backup](https://github.com/kadimasolutions/docker_rdiff-volume-backup) and covers some specific nuances about my Docker setup, particularly with CIFS mounted docker volumes.
-This script also allows stopping the container during backups and starting it backup to handle databases.
+This script also allows stopping the container before backing it up and restarting it to handle sensitive applications, such as databases.

-Finally, instead of backing up every volume, you can specify which volume to backup with labels.
+Finally, instead of backing up every volume in Docker, you can specify which volume to backup with labels.

 ## Usage